How To Set A New Direction For Retail 2025

 You can't just hope a perfectly trained employee who can work any hours and weekends while being passionate about helping customers, thirsty for knowledge, and willing to work for peanuts will walk through the door.
 That is not going to happen.

-You'll have to create retail crews that can interact with a wary public, gain their trust, and be great employees.
+You have to invent them.
+You'll have to create retail crews to interact with a wary public, gain their trust, and be great employees.
 This is a time to be more human in an increasingly inhuman world.

 There is no magic to this.
 It’s called being brilliant on the basics.